jdx/dotplus/README.md

 Environment setup
 -----------------

-* Setup app with Pow.
-Because of the heavy use of subdomains, I don't think there is another way to run the app.
+* Simply setup app with Pow or see the custom DNS settings steps below
 * Create `/config/application.yml` file with the following:

 ```yaml